-Catchment Area (ha) Description Example Noise Assessment Considerations (Separating Northern and Southern Catchments) Environmental Facilities considered to ensure the high noise generating areas from the Northern and Southern catchments do not impact the sensitive activities.
-The impact of aircraft noise should also be considered to maintain the recommended level of amenity for proposed sensitive uses.
-Freight & Logistics 7 (Northern Catchment) The Freight and Logistics catchment includes transport and construction land uses.
-Warehousing It is anticipated that the catchment will introduce high noise generating sources and should be carefully treated.
-Noise emissions may exhibit tonal and impulsive characteristics which will cause additional annoyance to adjacent sensitive Industry receptors.
-The primary form of noise mitigation is provide a noise buffer between noise generating activities and sensitive uses.
-High noise emitting sources should be located as far as possible Freight from sensitive uses or located in a shielded area by surrounding structures.
-Where high noise generating activities are located in proximity of sensitive receivers and the provision of a noise Industrial Training Facility buffer is not an option, a noise model is recommended to be established to understand potential impact and to develop appropriate mitigation measures to ensure the acoustic amenity of sensitive receivers are preserved.
-Noise modelling Facilities should be considered on a case by case basis and is dependent on the proximity of adjacent sensitive receivers, with the objective of developing cost effective solutions.
-Mitigation measures will most likely be required to ensure the Depots acoustic amenity at existing sensitive receivers is preserved.
-Where necessary, the level of mitigation is recommended to be confirmed via noise modelling to ensure cost- effectiveness.
-Light Industrial Food and Drink Premises
+Land Use Zone Area (ha) Description Potential Industries Noise Considerations Regional Enterprise Zone (REZ) 152.8 The zone aims to attract industries that would contribute and benefit from being close to Newcastle Airport and accomodates a wide range of industry and employment uses, including research and development.
+Training Facilities Depots Freight Transport Facility High Technology Industry Light Industry Retail Premises Warehouses or Distribution Centres Commercial Premises Function Centers Office Premises Research Stations Community Facilities Food and Drink Premises Function Center Places of Worship Public Administration Buildings Research Stations Service Stations Hotels It is anticipated that the zone will introduce amix of high, medium and low noise generating sources.
+Noise emissions from light and high technology industry may exhibit tonal and impulsive characteristics which will cause additional annoyance to adjacent sensitive receivers.
+The primary form of noise mitigation for high noise sources would be to provide a noise buffer between noise generating activities and sensitive uses.
+High noise emitting sources should be located as far as possible from sensitive uses or located in a shielded area by surrounding structures.
+Where high noise generating activities are located in proximity of sensitive receivers and the provision of a noise buffer is not an option, a noise model is recommended to be established to understand potential impact and to develop appropriate mitigation measures to ensure the acoustic amenity of sensitive receivers are preserved.
+Noise modelling should be considered on a case-by-case basis and would be dependent on the proximity of adjacent sensitive receivers, with the objective of developing cost-effective solutions.
+A spatial planning exercise may be needed where high noise generating activities are to be separated from noise sensitive receivers.
+The intended level of amenity for sensitive uses such as restaurants and cafes should be carefully considered to ensure appropriate mitigation measures are investigated and incorporated.
+Live music and entertainment will be required to be assessed in accordance with the NSW Liquor and Gaming Entertainment Noise Policy.
+Specific attention should be given to low frequency noise sources from loudspeakers.
+The locations of sensitive uses such as offices should be carefully considered to promote adequate acoustic privacy.
+A vibration impact assessment may also be considered in research and development industries.
+This ensures that vibration sources.